ShivrajChougule/video-snapshot/README.md

 ### STEPS:

 #### 1. Select a video
-Select the video by clicking 'Choose File' or paste the video URL in textbox and then click on GO.
+Select the video by clicking 'Choose File' or paste the video URL in textbox and then click on <b>GO</b>

 #### 2. Take a snapshot
 Click on the 'Download Snapshot' button and snapshot of video will download